Skip to Content

 PGY2 Ambulatory Care Pharmacy Residency

-The Ralph H. Johnson VAMC offers a 12-month, PGY2 ambulatory care pharmacy residency designed to develop the knowledge and clinical skills necessary to practice in a wide array of adult ambulatory care settings.
-The goal of this residency is to provide experiential training in ambulatory care pharmacy practice to prepare pharmacists to become independent clinical practitioners of direct patient care with the skills necessary for attainment of a clinical pharmacy position and knowledge to obtain board certification as an ambulatory care pharmacist.
+The Ralph H. Johnson VAMC offers a 52-week PGY2 Ambulatory Care Pharmacy residency designed to develop the knowledge and clinical skills necessary to practice in a wide array of ambulatory care settings.
+The goal of this residency is to provide experiential training in ambulatory care pharmacy practice to prepare pharmacists to become independent clinical practitioners of direct patient care with the skills necessary for attainment of a clinical pharmacy position in ambulatory care and knowledge to obtain board certification as an ambulatory care pharmacist.

 Residency Program Specifics